-'Renewable liquid and gaseous transport fuels of non-biological origin' means liquid or gaseous fuels which are used in the transport sector other than biofuels or biogas, the energy content of which is derived from renewable sources other than biomass.
+'Renewable fuels of non-biological origin' means liquid or gaseous fuels the energy content of which is derived from renewable sources other than biomass.

 'Severely degraded land' means land that, for a significant period of time, has either been significantly salinated or presented low organic matter content significantly and has been severely eroded.